Skip to main content

 Crypto derivatives on Interactive Brokers

-A Futures contract is a standardised agreement to buy or sell an asset at a predetermined price at a specified time in the future.
-So, you don’t actually own the cryptocurrencies, but you can still benefit from the price movements if that’s your goal.
+A futures contract is a standardised agreement to buy or sell an asset at a predetermined price on a specified future date.
+With futures, you don’t actually own the underlying cryptocurrency, but you can gain exposure to its price movements – and in some cases use leverage to amplify those movements.

-The CME Cryptocurrencies Futures commission starts at $0.10 per contract (CME Micro Ether Futures Options – MET) and can be as high as $5 per contract (CME Bitcoin Futures – BRR).
-In addition, you may be subject to exchange, clearing and regulatory fees.
+CME cryptocurrency futures commissions start at $0.10 per contract (CME Micro Ether Futures, MET) and can run up to $5 per contract (CME Bitcoin Futures, BRR).
+On top of the IBKR commission, you’ll typically also pay exchange, clearing, and regulatory fees.

 Pros and cons of investing in Crypto Futures